city

 Congress has granted OFAC the authority to issue specific licenses in many but not all situations.
 Under certain circumstances, even OFAC lacks the authority to permit a transaction prohibited by US sanctions.

-How Do You Protect Your Business From a Violation of OFAC Sanctions?
+How Do You Protect Your Business from a Violation of OFAC Sanctions?

 Sanctions Compliance Plan